-- 29. Claims included in the regulatory retail portfolio shall be assigned a risk weight of 75%, except as set out in paragraph 37 for past due loans, provided they meet the following criteria: - (a) orientation criterion the exposure is to an individual person or persons or to a small business. - (b) product criterion the exposure takes the form of any of the following10: revolving credits and lines of credit (including credit cards and overdrafts), personal term loans and leases and small business facilities and commitments. - (c) granularity criterion the regulatory retail portfolio should be sufficiently diversified to a degree that reduces the risks in the portfolio, warranting the 75% risk weight.
-One way of achieving this is that no aggregate exposure to one counterpart11 must exceed 0.2% of the overall regulatory retail portfolio.
+- 33. Claims included in the regulatory retail portfolio shall be assigned a risk weight of 75%, except as set out in paragraph 45 for past due loans, provided they meet the following criteria: - (a) orientation criterion the exposure is to an individual person or persons or to a small business. - (b) product criterion the exposure takes the form of any of the following: revolving credits and lines of credit (including credit cards and overdrafts), personal term loans and leases and small business facilities and commitments.

-9 A securities firm is an institution which engages in some or all of the activities of brokers, dealers, market makers, researchers and traders.
+&lt;sup>10 A securities firm is an institution which engages in some or all of the activities of brokers, dealers, market makers, researchers and traders.

-$^{^{10}}$ Mortgage loans are excluded to the extent that they qualify for treatment as claims secured by residential property.
+&lt;sup>11 Mortgage loans are excluded to the extent that they qualify for treatment as claims secured by residential property.
 Securities (such as bonds and equities) whether listed or not, are specifically excluded from this category.